Skip to main content

 PatchMon Environment Variables Reference

 This document provides a comprehensive reference for all environment variables available in PatchMon.
-These variables can be configured in your .env file (bare metal installations) or in your docker-compose.yml file (Docker deployments).
+These variables can be configured in your backend/.env file (bare metal installations) or in the .env file alongside docker-compose.yml (Docker deployments using env_file).

 Database Configuration